Tigers vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll will look for his fourth straight game with a hit in this contest.
-During his last five outings he is batting .421 with a double, two home runs, three walks and three RBI.
+- Carroll hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .476 with two doubles, four home runs, two walks and eight RBI.

 Carroll Recent Games